sachin191/pyrocopy/README.md

             FileSubPathA2.txt
 ```

-#### More Reverse Copy
+#### More Inverse Copy
-Expanding on the previous example if we change the specified level from -1 to -2 we get a resulting tree that copies both FileSubPathA2.txt and FileSubPathA1.txt.
+Expanding on the previous example if we change the specified level from -1 to -2 we get a resulting file tree that copies both FileSubPathA2.txt and FileSubPathA1.txt.
 The code for this is as follows.

 ```python
 from pyrocopy import pyrocopy